Gomoku: Swap2

-Because the tentative first player doesn't know where the tentative second player will place the additional stones if they take option 3, the swap2 opening protocol limits excessive studying of a line by only one of the players.
+Because the tentative first player does not know where the tentative second player will place the additional stones if they take option 3, the swap2 opening protocol limits excessive studying of a line by only one of the players.

 Theoretical generalizations

 m,n,k-games are a generalization of gomoku to a board with m×n intersections, and k in a row needed to win.
 Connect Four is (7,6,4) with piece placement restricted to the lowest unoccupied place in a column.

 Connect(m,n,k,p,q) games are another generalization of gomoku to a board with m×n intersections, k in a row needed to win, p stones for each player to place, and q stones for the first player to place for the first move only.
 In particular, Connect(m,n,6,2,1) is called Connect6.